markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Deep Dive:** Read more about the [DOCTYPE](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode).

-Inside the `<html>` tag, our web page is further broken up into two other tags: the `<head>` and the `<body>`.
+Inside the `<html>` tag, our webpage is further broken up into two other tags: the `<head>` and the `<body>`.
 The `<body>` is where all of the content should go.
 Basically, everything in our mock-up will go here.
 The `<head>`, on the other hand, is where we can provide any additional information the browser needs to know about our page.
-For instance, the browser would like to know what to call this web page.
+For instance, the browser would like to know what to call this webpage.
 Hence, the `<title>` tag.
 Whatever is in the `<title>` tag will become the name of the browser tab or window:

 ![browser title](./assets/step-1/350-browser-title.png)